Best digital drawing tablets

 Ipads, tablet PCs, slates, phones, Surface Pro…. it’s overwhelming.
 2013 has brought many new tablets.
 If you’re curious about using a tablet to do digital art, this article might help you navigate your way.
-This article is about which are the best tablets for artists.
+For much more info, please visit the site Tablets for Artists, which has detailed reviews and info and keeps current.

 What are the best tablets for artists?
 Hint: not the Ipad.
 While the Ipad brought tablets to the general public, it’s not optimal for most professional artists.
 To do professional illustration for print, you are much better off with a tablet that can handle high-resolution files and full art programs such as Photoshop.
 Digital art can be very resource-consuming.